MaximilianRau04/Portfolio/README.md

 You can view the website here:
 [raudev.com](https://raudev.com)

-The site is self-hosted on my own server: nginx serves the static frontend and reverse-proxies the contact API to a Node/Express backend (deployment configs in [`deploy/`](deploy/)).
+The site is self-hosted on a server: nginx serves the static frontend and reverse-proxies the contact API to a Node/Express backend (deployment configs in [`deploy/`](deploy/)).